Full-time lecturer of French and Managing Director, International French for Specific Purposes Exam Center

 Guilford House 205

 Fabienne Pizot-Haymore joined the Department of Modern Languages and Literatures at CWRU in 2000.
 Her multifaceted experience in language instruction includes teaching all levels of high-school French, developing and implementing a curriculum for three levels of French for the Upward Bound outreach TRIO program, a US Department of Education program, teaching French in various institutions encompassing community colleges and private language centers.
 In France, Fabienne tutored and taught French and English as a Second Language, preparing students for the English test of the Baccalauréat exam.
-She also works in translation, editing and proofreading.
+She is an active freelance translator.